amirkdv/biseqt/README.md

 ## Genome assembly

 Overlap and layout graphs (i.e OLC minus consensus) can be calculated by methods provided in `assembly`.
-A weighted, DAG is built by seed expansion on all pairs of sequences and the longest path is reported as the layout.
+A weighted, DAG is built by seed expansion (see [Tuples Methods](#tuples)) on all pairs of sequences and the longest path is reported as the layout.
+Expansion is done by `assembly.OverlapBuilder` which uses a rolling window of small global alignments (see tuning parameters in [Simulations](#simulations)) to find *overlap* alignments of sequences in the database.

 ### Cycle breaking